sandeepkv93/CowsNBulls/README.md

 2. Open the project in Android Studio (Hedgehog or later)

+3. **For Multiplayer Mode:** Set up Firebase (optional)
+   - See [FIREBASE_SETUP.md](FIREBASE_SETUP.md) for detailed instructions
+   - Download `google-services.json` from Firebase Console
+   - Place it in the `app/` directory

-3. Sync Gradle and build the project:
+4. Sync Gradle and build the project:
 ```bash
 ./gradlew build
 ```

-4. Run on an emulator or physical device:
+5. Run on an emulator or physical device:
 ```bash
 ./gradlew installDebug
 ```

+**Note:** VS Computer mode works without Firebase.
+Multiplayer requires Firebase setup.

 ## 🎯 How to Play